NCAR/ccpp-framework/doc/cam4_fwaut_constituent_order.md

 Both builds register the same constituents with identical properties; the ordering is not physically meaningful, and the resulting solutions are roundoff-equivalent and both physically correct.
-The b4b failure reflects only that capgen-ng's (arbitrary) order differs from the (equally arbitrary) order the capgen baseline happened to produce.
+The b4b failure reflects only that capgen's (arbitrary) order differs from the (equally arbitrary) order the capgen baseline happened to produce.

 ## Decision requested

 To resolve QPC4 (and any other case sensitive to constituent order), we propose:

-1. Give capgen-ng a **deterministic, documented** constituent-registration order (e.g. water vapor first, with a clear rule for how constituents land in the array) — replacing today's hash-bucket order.
+1. Give capgen a **deterministic, documented** constituent-registration order (e.g. water vapor first, with a clear rule for how constituents land in the array) — replacing today's hash-bucket order.
 2. Adopt the new documented order and **re-baseline** the affected CAM-SIMA cases once.